Mitles1234/Miles-Cutting---Assesment-Task-2----OOP---SE/PROJECT_DOCUMENTATION.md

 +─────────────────────────────────────────────────────────────────────+ '''

 def DisplayMapKey():
-    return f'''+─────────────────────────--==| Map Key |==--─────────────────────────+ │   ██ - You              🔮 - Wizard Tower                           │
-│   🏠 - Village          ☠️  - Enemy            👑 - Goblin King      │
+    '''This function returns the Map Key block, which is used to make sense of the map and its icon based system''' return f'''+─────────────────────────--==| Map Key |==--─────────────────────────+ │   ██ - You              🔮 - Wizard Tower                           │ │   🏠 - Village          ☠️  - Enemy            👑 - Goblin King      │